 16 Types of Blog Posts to Drive More Traffic

 1. Long-form, in-depth posts

 Meaningful and valuable content will always drive organic traffic to your blog.
 Write well-researched blogs that end up being the only guide your readers need on the topic.
 Guides are the best examples of this type of long-form post that can help in building blog traffic.
-However, there could also be other types of informational and resourceful posts that dissect and analyze a certain aspect of a subject or even a product.
+However, there could also be other informational and resourceful posts that dissect and analyze a particular aspect of a subject or even a product.
 Such posts help readers understand the subject better and provide insight, usually backed by solid research.
 Channel your expertise into various domains or put your strong research skills to the test because if you’re writing an in-depth post, you need to make sure that readers gain value from it.

-Many such blogs tend to be longer than 1500 words, providing value for time and explaining/analyzing each and every detail so that a reader finds everything they need to know on the same page.
+Many such blogs tend to be longer than 1500 words, providing value for time and explaining/analyzing every detail so that readers find everything they need to know on the same page.
 Readers would be more likely to visit your website if they receive tons of free valuable information, driving organic blog traffic.